surbhivar/Django-Personal-Website/README.md

 # Django-Personal-Website
-For deploying a django based app on pythonanywhere.com
+For deploying a django based app on www.pythonanywhere.com website hosting site.